Top 10 highlights

 Martinitoren

-In the past 500 years, Martinitoren burned down, lightning struck and it almost collapsed.
+In the past 500 years, the Martinitoren burned down, lightning struck and it was on the verge of collapse.
 Wars were won and lost on its doorstep.
-The tower stood its ground and, at 97 metres, is still the city's tallest building.
-Climb up for a piece of tangible history and a fantastic view.
+The tower stood its ground and, at 97 metres tall, is still the city's tallest building.
+Climb up for a piece of tangible history and, above all, a fantastic view.

 View